Choosing the right camera for your application.

 From above you can see that a 4.0MP camera with 6mm lens and Horizontal 83° and Vertical 31° field of view can identify someone at 12m whereas a 2.8mm lens with Horizontal 104° and Vertical 57° field of view requires the person to be 4m from the lens to identify them.
 This is due to pixel density being much higher on the sensor with the 6mm lens (less wide and less tall field of view with same number of pixels).

-Increasing the pixel count increases the distance over which a person could be identified.
-An 8.0MP camera with 2.8mm lens has the following DORI Distance: Detect (25px/m) 69m, Observe (63px/m) 28m, Recognise (125px/m) 14m, Identify (250px/m) 7m.
-As you can see this is an improvement on the 4MP camera with the same lens increasing the Identify distance from 4m to 7m.
 If you wanted a wide view and the ability to identify someone 7m from the camera you would choose the 8MP camera in this case.
 Of course you could choose a motorised camera that allows you to adjust the lens to maximise the use of the sensor by only recording the area or object and not extra space around it (remember – reducing the field of view increases pixel density).

 So DORI Distance gives a quick and easy way to choose the most suitable camera for the object or area we are observing and the level of detail we wish to record.